-Accommodation Endorsement - Definition
+Accommodation Endorsement - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 - Economics, Finance, & Analytics

 An accommodation endorsement is a written note of acknowledgement that an entity would back another entity for its credit liability.
 The entity backing the other is more creditworthy.
 This allows the entity with weaker credit to secure credit from a bank or lender.